influxdata/ifql/SPEC.md

 * `fn` function
     Function to apply to each record.
-    The return value of the function may be a single value or an object.
+    The return value must be an object.
-    TODO(nathanielc): Should we for the map function to always return an object, i.e. complete record object?
+    Only properties defined on the return object will be present on the output records.

 #### Range

 Range filters records based on provided time bounds.
 Each input tables records are filtered to contain only records that exist within the time bounds.
-Each input table's partition key is modified to fit within the range bounds.
+Each input table's partition key value is modified to fit within the time bounds.
-Tables where all records exists outside the range bounds are filtered entirely.
+Tables where all records exists outside the time bounds are filtered entirely.

 TODO(nathanielc): is there a way to make range default to aligned times so that you do not get incomplete windows?
 Or maybe helper function for that purpose?